senaite/senaite2.com/docs/analysis_profiles.md

 ---
-id: sample-profiles
+id: analysis-profiles
-title: Sample Profiles
+title: Analysis Profiles
-sidebar_label: Sample Profiles
+sidebar_label: Analysis Profiles
 ---

 In the previous sections you added single Analyses for each Sample, which can